patients in dentist waiting room. dental membership plan provider

 7. Consultancy services

-Challenges always arise in running a dental surgery, and Practice Plan is on hand to help through its consultancy services.
-It works with many of the most respected consultants in dentistry, offering advice spanning areas from business strategy and team development to compliance and marketing.
-Dentists who use Practice Plan receive a set number of consultancy hours, depending on how many patients are signed up to their plan.
+Challenges always arise when running a dental practice, and Practice Plan is on hand to help through its consultancy services.
+It works with many of the most respected consultants in dentistry, covering areas from business strategy and team development to compliance and marketing.
+Dentists using Practice Plan receive a set number of consultancy hours depending on their patient numbers.

 8. Learning resources

-As well as providing telephone and online support services, Practice Plan works with some of the dentistry business’s biggest names to share regular expertise through podcasts, articles and videos.
-Its Resources & Learning Hub is regularly updated with content and training modules.
-The in-house team is also happy to handle queries that are specific to your situation.
+As well as telephone and online support, Practice Plan works with some of the biggest names in dental business to share expertise through podcasts, articles and videos.
+Its Resources and Learning Hub is regularly updated with content and training modules, and the in-house team is always happy to handle queries specific to your situation.

 9. Specialist financial advice

-Practice Plan’s position as part of the Wesleyan Group means that dentists using its membership schemes are able to access a wider range of financial planning services, for both professional and personal matters.
-The specialist team at Wesleyan Financial Services can help dentists plan for business and life milestones, or just for day-to-day events.
+Practice Plan’s position as part of the Wesleyan Group means that dentists using its membership schemes can also access a wider range of financial planning services for both professional and personal matters.
+The specialist team at Wesleyan Financial Services can help dentists plan for business and life milestones, or simply for day-to-day financial decisions.

 10. Dedicated customer service representatives